Skip to main content

 “If the patient is not eating, not feeling well, having frequent, voluminous bowel movements with mucus and blood, then the metronidazole and the treatment protocol are not working,” Dr. Attas says.

-Dr. Alleyne recommends visiting your dog’s veterinarian if they have persistent diarrhea, especially if there is blood in the stools.
+Dr. Alleyne recommends visiting your dog’s veterinarian if they experience persistent diarrhea, especially if blood is present in the stool.

 It is also important to mention potential drug interactions with this antibiotic, which include: